School of Professional and Continuing Studies Financial Aid Office

 Financing a college education is a challenging task and an important part of making a good enrollment decision.
 We know that application procedures can sometimes seem confusing or intimidating.
 That's why our experienced staff is ready to assist you in the application process and in evaluating the available financing options.
 Each School of Professional and Continuing Studies campus also has a staff person available for financial aid counseling.

 All financial aid is administered by the Springfield College Office of Financial Aid, regardless of the instructional campus.
 All financial aid is based on eligibility and need, as determined by the Office of Financial Aid per federal regulations.
-Direct all written correspondence to the Office of Financial Aid, and please include your SSN or student ID number.
+Direct all written correspondence to the Office of Financial Aid, and please include your student ID number.

 Contact us whenever you have questions or concerns about application procedures or financing options.
 Our understanding of the sensitive nature of your finances makes our commitment to ensuring confidentiality a top priority.